 The Company, through KDS, sells genuine replacement parts, provides service mechanics to overhaul and repair engines, transmissions, reduction gears and related oilfield services equipment, rebuilds component parts or entire diesel engines, transmissions and reduction gears, and related equipment used in oilfield services, marine, power generation, on-highway and other industrial applications.
 The Company also rents equipment including generators, industrial compressors, high capacity lift trucks, and refrigeration trailers for use in a variety of industrial markets, and manufactures and remanufactures oilfield service equipment, including pressure pumping units, manufactures cementing and pumping equipment as well as coil tubing and well intervention equipment, electric power generation equipment, specialized electrical distribution and control equipment, and high capacity energy storage/battery systems for oilfield service and railroad customers.
 The Company sells and manufactures various products used in oil and gas and industrial applications, including those used in hydraulic fracturing and refrigeration systems that, as compared to conventional offerings, reduce emissions.
-These products made up approximately 16% of KDS's revenues in 2022.
+These products made up approximately 24% of KDS's revenues in 2023.

-During 2022, KDS generated 42% of the Company's revenues, of which 82% was generated from service and parts and 18% from manufacturing.
+During 2023, KDS generated 44% of the Company's revenues, of which 78% was generated from service and parts and 22% from manufacturing.
 The results of KDS are largely influenced by cycles of the oilfield service industry and oil and gas operator and producer markets, marine, power generation, on-highway and other industrial markets.

-Distribution and services revenues for 2022 increased 26% compared to 2021 and operating income increased 143% compared to 2021.
-In the commercial and industrial market, the increases in 2022 compared to 2021 were primarily attributable to strong economic activity across the U.S. which resulted in higher business levels in the marine and on-highway businesses.
-Increased product sales in Thermo King also contributed favorably to 2022 results.
+Distribution and services revenues for 2023 increased 17% compared to 2022 and operating income increased 71% compared to 2022.
+In the commercial and industrial market, the increases in 2023 compared to 2022 were primarily attributable to strong economic activity across the U.S. which resulted in higher business levels in the marine and on-highway businesses.
+Increased product sales in Thermo King also contributed favorably to 2023 results.
 These results were partially offset by continuing supply chain constraints and delays.
-Results for the commercial and industrial market in 2021 were impacted by Winter Storm Uri with reduced activity levels at many locations across the southern U.S. during the 2021 first quarter.
-For 2022 and 2021, the commercial and industrial market contributed 56% and 63%, respectively, of the distribution and services revenues.
+For 2023 and 2022, the commercial and industrial market contributed 59% and 56%, respectively, of the distribution and services revenues.

-In the oil and gas market, revenues improved compared to 2021 due to higher oilfield activity which resulted in increased demand for new transmissions and parts in the distribution business.
+In the oil and gas market, revenues improved compared to 2022 due to higher oilfield activity which resulted in increased demand for new transmissions and parts in the distribution business.
 Although the manufacturing business was heavily impacted by supply chain delays, the business continues to experience increased orders and deliveries of new environmentally friendly pressure pumping equipment and power generation equipment for electric fracturing.
-For 2022 and 2021, the oil and gas market contributed 44% and 37%, respectively, of the distribution and services revenues.
+For 2023 and 2022, the oil and gas market contributed 41% and 44%, respectively, of the distribution and services revenues.

-The distribution and services operating margin for 2022 was 5.7% compared to 3.0% for 2021.
+The distribution and services operating margin for 2023 was 8.4% compared to 5.7% for 2022.